ThreeNG/linuxfoundation.org/README.md

 #linuxfoundation.org

+quilt is used to apply patches

-SPEC CPU2006 focuses on compute intensive performance, which means these benchmarks emphasize the performance of:
+compute intensive performance, which means these benchmarks emphasize the performance of:

     the computer processor (CPU),
     the memory architecture, and